-When I heard the Chicago Sun-Times had laid off their entire staff of photojournalists, I felt like I had been sacked in the gut.
-I felt insulted.
-I felt worried.
+When I heard the Chicago Sun-Times had laid off their entire staff of photojournalists, I felt worried.
 It began with thoughts about my own livelihood and my ability to support my family in a field where I was just starting to try and establish myself.

 It grew into a greater fear that the entire profession was being dealt a blow.
-We had all been sacked.
 We had all been given a message about our value.

 It didn’t hurt my pride.
 It went deeper than that.
 From as far back as I can remember, photography was an art that suited me.
 It is this troublesome compulsion to freeze forever all the moments I fancy.